gavinwahl/django-postgres-queue/README.rst

 ``AtLeastOnceQueue`` for at-least-once delivery, or ``AtMostOnceQueue`` for at-most-once delivery.

-django-postgres-queue comes with a management command base class that you can use to consume your tasks.
+django-pg-queue comes with a management command base class that you can use to consume your tasks.
 It can be called whatever you like, for example in a ``someapp/managment/commands/worker.py``: